Canop/resc/examples/simple-example.md

 ### Starting workers

-Launch as many workers as desired, with either
+Launch as many workers as desired.

+Whatever the worker you launch, you should see

+	listening on queue trt/plantA/todo

+#### Start a Java worker

 	java -jar examples/java-client/target/java-resc-worker-0.1.jar

-or
+#### Start a node worker

 	node examples/node-client/main.js

-You should see

-	listening on queue trt/plantA/todo
+#### Start a rust worker

+	cd examples/rust-client
+	cargo run

 ### Generating a few root events